 Effects loop allows delay-only

 processing or "wet" amp stereo setup featuring trails

 Huge range, including slap-back,

 (not included), in/out/dc jacks all on back side, loop jacks on left

 Size: 5" long x 4" wide x 3" tall (including jacks and knobs)

-Allow about a month for us to get through
+Allow about a couple months for us to get through

 our list and make your pedal.